February 11, 2015

 Population: Afrikaners constitute nearly three million out of approximately 49 million inhabitants of the Republic of South Africa, plus as many as half a million in diaspora.

 Afrikaners are represented at the UNPO by Freedom Front Plus.
 They were admitted to the UNPO as a member in 2008.

 UNPO MEMBER PERSPECTIVE

-The Freedom Front Plus has been active in South African politics at all levels, aiming to defend the political, cultural and economic rights of the Afrikaners.
-The eventual objective of the party is to work towards self-determination for the Afrikaners within the South African constitution.
-In their view this constitution should be interpreted in such a way that it would provide for regional autonomy of all groups that wish self-government.
-The Freedom Front Plus further claims community rights.
+Freedom Front Plus is a South African political party that aims to protect linguistic and cultural rights of the Afrikaner community, which are increasingly threatened in present-day South Africa.
+Furthermore, the party works towards self-determination for Afrikaners within the South African constitution.
+In their view, the latter should be interpreted in such a way that it allows for regional autonomy of all groups that seek self-determination.

 CULTURE AND ENVIRONMENT

 Although Afrikaans and Dutch are mutually intelligible up until today, the former has undergone a highly interesting transformation ever since the Dutch settlers came to the Cape.
 Unlike the Dutch spoken in the Netherlands, the language of the settlers was strongly influenced by languages spoken by slaves, as well as by the languages of other settlers and of distinct indigenous peoples.
 Over the years, Portuguese, English and Zulu, amongst others, have had profound impacts on the pronunciation and the morphology of the language.
 Vocabulary and syntax would change at a slower pace, and have remained very close to Dutch over time.
 Today, Afrikaans is one of the eleven official languages of South Africa.